 About Topaz Puer:

-Topaz Puer is a cooked-style puer, made at one of the few certified organic tea gardens in central Yunnan.
-It can endure many steepings, and does not become astringent.
+Topaz Puer is a cooked-style puer made at one of the few certified organic tea gardens in central Yunnan.
+It can endure many steepings without becoming astringent.
 We don’t expect it to gain any flavor change over time.

-The history of puer tea originates from the small town of Puer in Yunnan.
-Teas shipped along the Silk Roads to Tibet, India, and beyond gained a characteristic earthy, musky aroma and a smooth, sweet, slightly smoky taste due to the humid environment and long journey.
-A special tea processing technique emerged to allow the leaves to continue to ferment over time, so that the mature taste would develop at the end of the long caravan journey.
-Tea scholars have also contributed that there is an inherent special characteristic in the tea plant varietal Da Ye (‘Big Leaf’ varietal of Camellia Assamica).
-This varietal is abundant across the entire Yunnan Province, parts of Burma, Assam in India, and Northern Thailand.
-While classic puers are made from old growth tea plants (several hundred years old, and wild-grown), cooked-style puers are mostly made from newly propagated plants that are cultivated every season.
-The leaf processing imitates the effects of the long journeys and humid environments.
+Puer tea gets its name from the small town of Puer in Yunnan.
+During the days of the Silk Road, teas were shipped from Puer to Tibet, India, and beyond.
+Along the way, they passed through a range of climates and gained a characteristic earthy, musky aroma and a smooth, sweet, slightly smoky taste.
+A special tea processing technique emerged to allow the leaves to ferment over time, so that the mature taste would develop at the end of the long caravan journey.
+The native tea plants of the Yunnan region were mostly Da Ye (‘Big Leaf’ varietal of Camellia Assamica) and these classic Puers were made mostly from wild, old-growth tea plants.
+Nowadays, cooked-style Puers are mostly made from newly propagated plants that are cultivated every season.
+There are leaf processing techniques that imitate the effects of the long journey through humid environments.

 Ingredients: Organic Puer Tea Leaves.